Polychrome carved holy water baptismal font from the 18th century

 Description

 Exclusive antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
-It features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
+It features significant similarities and references to Roman and Greek decorative motifs.

 Attributes / Details